 - The primary NIH organization for research on Peripheral Arterial Disease is the National Heart, Lung, and Blood Institute

 Peripheral arterial disease (PAD) happens when there is a narrowing of the blood vessels outside of your heart.
 The cause of PAD is atherosclerosis.
-This happens when plaque, a substance made up of fat and cholesterol, builds up on the walls of the arteries that supply blood to the arms and legs.
-The plaque causes the arteries to narrow or become blocked.
-This can reduce or stop blood flow, usually to the legs, causing them to hurt or feel numb.
-If severe enough, blocked blood flow can cause tissue death.
-If this condition is left untreated, a foot or leg may need to be amputated.
+This happens when plaque builds up on the walls of the arteries that supply blood to the arms and legs.
+Plaque is a substance made up of fat and cholesterol.
+It causes the arteries to narrow or become blocked.
+This can reduce or stop blood flow, usually to the legs.
+If severe enough, blocked blood flow can cause tissue death and can sometimes lead to amputation of the foot or leg.

 NIH: National Heart, Lung, and Blood Institute

 References and abstracts from MEDLINE/PubMed (National Library of Medicine)